magomimmo/modern-cljs/doc/tutorial-07.md

 ```

-Now compile the new build as usual by launching `$ lein cljsbuild one
+Now compile the new build as usual by launching `$ lein cljsbuild once
 prod` and then list the content of `resources/public/js`.

 ```bash